 Combining Like Terms

-Solving linear equations involves finding the value of the variable that makes the equation true.
-This process typically includes isolating the variable on one side of the equation through operations such as addition, subtraction, multiplication, or division.
-Understanding this concept is vital for determining the solution to the equation presented.
+Solving linear equations means finding the value of the variable that makes the equation true.
+This involves isolating the variable on one side by performing inverse operations such as addition, subtraction, multiplication, or division.
+The goal is to simplify the equation to the form x = number.